bororda/BT-Navigator-Controller/README.md

 ## Rally Roadbook Reader
 Work in progress.
-the solution is trivial: add a hardware switch and adjust the code to consider it.
-Depending on the switch state assign one keys map or another.
+the solution is trivial: add a hardware switch and adjust the code to switch the key mapping.
 Unfortunately there's no common solution for both navigation and rally roadbook as some keys are different, but the common keys do different things.
 RRR does not let other keys to be assigned in the app, or the author was not clever enough to finnd the hidden settings.

 ## OsmAnd Setup
 Follow the guide from the [official page](https://osmand.net/docs/user/map/interact-with-map/#external-input-device-buttons) to turn on the support of the External Input Devices.
 Also enable zoom in-out with volume buttons if you would like to use the controller together with other apps.
 If for any reason you would not want to do this last step, you would need to reconfigure the .ino sketch and adjust the code to send other keys.